Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 Pros

-• Rooftop setting with uninterrupted harbour and skyline views
+• Rooftop setting with uninterrupted harbour and skyline views.

 • Intimate scale that feels exclusive and personal

-• Retractable glass doors offer weather flexibility
+• Retractable glass doors (weather flexibility, allllways consider weather flexibility)

 Cons

-• Capacity limits make it unsuitable for larger weddings
+• Unsuitable for larger weddings

 • Less suited to formal seated receptions

-• Peak dates book quickly
+• Again, peak dates book quickly cause of the view.

 Athol Hall